MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-outbound-inbound-profiles.md

 The following prerequisites must be met:

-- To create inbound profiles, a personal number that's geographically enabled should be provisioned and assigned to the agent.
+- To create inbound profiles, a personal number of geographic type and enabled to receive calls must be provisioned and assigned to the agent via the **Omnichannel** tab in user settings.

-- To create outbound profiles, shared numbers should be configured and available in the system.
+- To create outbound profiles, shared or geographic type numbers enabled for outbound calls must be configured and available in the system.
+In your calling plan for the number, the **Make calls** checkbox must be selected.

-- Capacity profiles should be configured.
+- Capacity profiles to be used in profiles must be configured.

+- Voice queues must be configured.

 ## Create inbound profiles